Electric Warrior: Promotion

 Marc Bolan, in a 1971 interview contained on the Rhino Records reissue, said of the album, "I think Electric Warrior, for me, is the first album which is a statement of 1971 for us in England.
 I mean that's...
 If anyone ever wanted to know why we were big in the other part of the world, that album says it, for me."
+In another interview that year responding to charges that his music had "sold out" to commercialism, he stated "We didn't sell out or change the music; the music's the same.
+It's just that now it's timed in the cosmos to be successful."

-Bolan was a guest on the BBC Television show, Cilla, in January 1973.
-He and Cilla Black sang an acoustic version of "Life's a Gas".
+Bolan was a guest on the BBC Television show Cilla in January 1973, where he and Cilla Black sang an acoustic version of "Life's a Gas".